 This portion of I-4 was historically prone to wildlife-vehicle collisions, particularly with black bears.
-To mitigate future impacts, FDOT designed, permitted (SJRWMD Permit No. 64105-5), and constructed two large (>100 ft wide) wildlife crossing structures and a pair of 25-foot ledges under the Tomoka River bridge.
+To mitigate future impacts, FDOT designed, permitted (SJRWMD Permit No. 64105-5), and constructed two large (> 100 ft wide) wildlife crossing structures and a pair of 25-foot ledges under the Tomoka River bridge.
 These crossing structures are large enough to accommodate bears (and other large mammals).
-Ten miles of existing wildlife fencing preclude wildlife from entering the road corridor.
+Ten (10) miles of existing wildlife fencing preclude wildlife from entering the road corridor.
 A permit modification (SJRWMD Permit No. 64105-12) further improved wildlife mobility by adding six dry culvert crossings, jump-outs, and four-foot high "herp" mesh to the wildlife fencing.
-Two large crossings, a jump-out, and fencing occur in the Volusia County 1B project area.
+One large crossing, a jump-out, and fencing occur in the Volusia County Site 1A project area.

-No impacts to the existing wildlife crossing structures, existing jump-out, or fencing are anticipated.
-There are potential impacts to wildlife migration patterns and connectivity.
-However, these will be minimized by a wildlife corridor (36.5 acres) and conservation area (43.2 acres) which are being proposed in the remaining area outside of the limits of construction but within the proposed ROW.
-The proposed wildlife corridor and conservation area will maintain wildlife movement through the existing crossings and provide an enhanced natural buffer around truck parking areas to reduce potential impacts from noise, vibration, and light (the lighting provided for the truck parking areas will be directed inward with shields to minimize light pollution into adjacent natural areas).
-This area will be placed under a conservation easement.
-The dimensions of the conservation area located outside the fenced truck parking will be coordinated further with regulatory agencies during the Design phase.
-A Wildlife Crossings Map is provided in the attachments and shows the locations of existing and proposed features.
+The existing jump-out and exclusionary fencing are anticipated to be impacted by the proposed project.
+No impacts to the existing wildlife crossing structure are anticipated.
+The existing jump-out located within the truck parking limits will be relocated eastward along the existing FDOT ROW.
+The limits of the exclusionary fencing will be extended to accommodate the new jump-out location.
+A wildlife conservation area (31 acres) is being proposed to maintain wildlife movement through the existing crossing and provide adequate natural buffers around truck parking areas to reduce potential impacts from noise, vibration, and light (the lighting provided for the truck parking areas will be directed inward with shields to minimize light pollution into adjacent natural areas).
+This wildlife conservation area will be placed under a conservation easement.
+The dimensions of the conservation area located outside the fenced truck parking will be coordinated further with regulatory agencies during the Design and ROW phases.